We are honored to receive the 2026 Subaru Love Promise HEART Award.

-Here at Subaru, we love our community as much as we love our vehicles and are committed to making a positive impact on the lives of all of our customers and neighbors.
+Here at Subaru, we love making a positive impact on the lives of all of our customers, employees, and neighbors.
+We thank you for your support.

 Subaru Share the Love<sup>®</sup> Event

-What is the Subaru Love Promise?
+What is the Subaru Love Promise®?

 The Subaru Love Promise® is our vision to show love and respect to all people at every interaction with Subaru.
-Subaru and our retailers believe every day gives us an opportunity to positively impact the world around us – by how we support each other, our customers, and our community.
-Together, we are committed to making the world a better place. \n\n The Love Promise is what makes Subaru More Than a Car Company® and a Subaru retailer More Than a Car Dealer®.
-It sets a standard that we are committed to living every day. \n\n What is the Subaru Love Promise Community Commitment? \n\n At Subaru, we believe in being a positive force in our community, not just with donations, but with actions that set an example for others to follow.
-We aim to make the world a better place through several key initiatives that help support and protect people, pets, and our planet:
+Subaru and our retailers believe every day gives us an opportunity to positively impact the world around us - by how we support each other, our customers, and our community.
+Together, we are committed to making the world a better place.
+The Love Promise is what makes Subaru More Than a Car Company® and a Subaru retailer More Than a Car Dealer®.
+It sets a standard that we are committed to living every day.

 How is Tucson Subaru dedicated locally to the Love Promise?